VIRGINIA MARINE RESOURCES COMMISSION

 F. Any person licensed for commercial hook and line under the provisions of subdivision A 1 of this section may transfer such license to any registered commercial fisherman, provided:

 1. The transferee has a Commercial Fisherman Registration License.

 2. Both the transferee and transferor have reported sales of at least 1,000 pounds of seafood harvest during the course of the previous two calendar years by the 5th day of January, as documented by the commission’s mandatory harvest reporting program.

 3. All transfers shall be documented on a form provided by the Marine Resources Commission and approved by the Marine Resources Commissioner or his designee.
 Upon approval, the person entering the commercial hook-and-line fishery shall purchase a commercial hook-and-line license in his own name.

-4. Transfers of commercial hook-and-line licenses between family members shall be exempt from the requirements provided in subdivision 2 of this subsection.
+4. Transfers of commercial hook-and-line licenses between immediate family members shall be exempt from the requirements provided in subdivision 2 of this subsection.

 5. No commercial hook-and-line license shall be transferred more than once per calendar year.

 A. It shall be unlawful for any person licensed under the provisions of 4VAC20-995-20 A 1 or 2 as a commercial hook-and-line fisherman to do any of the following unless otherwise specified:

 1. Fail to be on board the vessel when that vessel is operating in a commercial hook-and-line fishing capacity.